Glossary of Terms

 • Small, relatively permanent statistical subdivision within a county.
 They generally average about 4,000 inhabitants, although the range can vary greatly based on population growth.
 Census tract boundaries are updated once per decade with collaboration from local planning agencies using the Decennial Census count.
 The most recent update was in 2020.
 Source: US Census Bureau

-• The Central Texas Food System Dashboard project is currently focused on the 5-county Austin/Round Rock Metropolitan Statistical Area (MSA), which includes Bastrop, Caldwell, Hays, Travis, and Williamson counties, as well as McLennan County.
-Future expansion will include all 21 counties in Central Texas Food Bank’s service area, adding Bell, Blanco, Burnet, Coryell, Falls, Fayette, Freestone, Gillespie, Lampasas, Lee, Limestone, Llano, Milam, Mills, and San Saba counties.
+• The Central Texas Food System Dashboard defines Central Texas as the 21 counties in Central Texas Food Bank’s service area: Bastrop, Bell, Blanco, Burnet, Caldwell, Coryell, Falls, Fayette, Freestone, Gillespie, Hays, Lampasas, Lee, Limestone, Llano, McLennan, Milam, Mills, San Saba, Travis, and Williamson counties.

 • Collaborative gardening project where participants share maintenance of and produce from the garden.
 Gardens can be divided into individual or shared plots.
 Source: USDA NAL Agricultural Thesaurus

-• A research approach that provides community leaders with a snapshot of local strategies currently in place and helps identify community strengths and areas for improvement.
-With this data, communities can map out a course for improvement by identifying strategies to make positive and sustainable changes in their communities.
-Central Texas Food Bank uses this mixed-methods research approach to conduct Food Access CNAs, which is designed to elevate community voice to identify gaps and opportunities related to food access and includes key informant interviews with stakeholders, neighbor surveys, and neighbor focus groups.
+Central Texas Food Bank uses this mixed-methods research approach to conduct Food Access CNAs, which are designed to elevate community voice to identify gaps and opportunities related to food access and include key informant interviews with stakeholders, neighbor surveys, and neighbor focus groups.
 Source: Centers for Disease Control and Prevention

 • A direct-to-consumer food retail outlet that connects producers and consumers by allowing the consumer to purchase a share of the harvest of a certain farm or group of farms in the form of a regular (usually weekly) subscription.
 Source: USDA Agricultural Marketing Service